Ukraine Relief Campaign

-On February 24, 2025, we mark the third year since the beginning of the war in Ukraine.
+On February 24th, 2026, we mark the fourth year since the beginning of the war in Ukraine.
 As we reflect on this solemn anniversary, we are reminded of the steadfast faith, courage, and perseverance of our brothers and sisters in Christ who continue to endure unimaginable hardships.

-We are calling on our global fellowship of churches to dedicate February 24, 2025, as a day of fasting, prayer, and financial support for Ukraine.
+We are calling on our global fellowship of churches to dedicate February 24th, as a day of fasting and prayer for Ukraine.
+Some churches will also be taking up a collection for Ukraine on March 1st.
 Let us unite to petition God for peace, perseverance, and healing for Ukraine, and to share generously from the blessings he has given us.

-100% of these donations will be used to meet the physical and spiritual needs of disciples and congregations in our fellowship of churches that are being affected by the crisis in Ukraine.
+100% of these donations will be used to meet the physical and spiritual needs of disciples in our fellowship of churches that are being affected by the crisis in Ukraine, and the community they serve.

 Faithfully Persevering

 Since February 24, 2022, over 2,500 of our brothers and sisters in Ukraine have seen their lives irreversibly changed.
 Nonetheless, the Kyiv Church became a beacon of light in the darkness as they established a rehabilitation center which has already served over 500 men traumatized by war.
 Over 30 of these men made a decision to make Jesus their Lord through baptism.
-Thanks to your prayers and generosity, the Ukraine Relief Fund has provided vital aid: supporting ministry staff, supplying humanitarian relief, and helping displaced disciples find refuge.
+Thanks to your prayers and generosity, the Ukraine Relief Fund has provided vital aid: supporting ministry staff, supplying humanitarian relief, helping displaced disciples find refuge, and training a new generation of leaders who are eager to serve God and build the church.

-3 years later, the need remains great.
+Four years later, the need remains great.
 The war continues to bring destruction, displacement, and despair to our Ukrainian family.
 Churches face enormous challenges – lack of food, water, clothing, housing, and medical care.
-Spiritual needs have also intensified, with staffing cuts leaving many vulnerable and overwhelmed.
+Spiritual needs have also intensified, with staffing cuts leaving many vulnerable and overwhelmed, and anxiety blanketing the nation.

 The heart of a child.